Tucked away in Alitak Bay and often overlooked, Akhiok is the most remote village on Kodiak Island.

 Things to do

 For adventurous travelers seeking off-the-beaten-path experiences, Akhiok serves as a gateway to some of the most isolated areas of the Kodiak National Wildlife Refuge.
-Notable community sites include the Russian Orthodox Church and the Protection of the Theotokos Chapel, which today is listed on the National Register of Historic Places.
-The south end of Kodiak Island offers world-class sportfishing in protected coves, bays and inlets off shore, rivers that host excellent sockeye and pink salmon runs and many inland lakes.
-The area is also rich in sea mammals and birds, while the original village site on the Aliulik Peninsula has a high brown bear density and ancient Alutiiq petroglyphs are preserved near the present village.
+Notable community sites include the Russian Orthodox Church and the Protection of the Theotokos Chapel, which is listed on the National Register of Historic Places.
+The south end of Kodiak Island offers world-class sportfishing in protected coves, bays and inlets off shore, rivers that host excellent sockeye and pink salmon runs, and many inland lakes.
+The area is also rich in sea mammals and birds and the original village site on the Aliulik Peninsula has a high brown bear density.
+Ancient Alutiiq petroglyphs are preserved near the present village.

 There are several archeological sites of petroglyphs on the banks of the Ayakulik River and along the cliffs outside of the village.
 More than 700 of these ancient stone carvings have been found in the rocks.

 Fishing lodges in Akhiok provide visitors with accommodations and meals and arrange charter fishing adventures in the southern end of Kodiak Island.
 Most offer sport fishing packages that usually include outings for such saltwalter species as halibut, ling cod and salmon.
 They will also arrange stream fishing adventures for silver, king red salmon and steelhead and other activities.